Compatibility WordPress 4.2 Multisite 4.2 BuddyPress 188.8.131.52

-Subscribe by Email allows your audience to easily subscribe to configurable, personalized, clean, regular HTML digest emails.
+Subscribe by Email allows your audience to easily subscribe to personalized, clean, regular HTML digest emails.

-Your subscribers will also be comfortable knowing that after a double opt-in (optional) subscribe process they can manage and stop their subscriptions at any time by using clearly defined links that are automatically included in every email.
+Your subscribers will be comfortable knowing, with double opt-in they can manage and stop their subscriptions at any time.

 To Get Started: